DRPproton/Multi-Class-Prediction-of-Cirrhosis-Outcomes/README.md

 ![Alt text](variable_info.png)

-These variables are crucial for understanding the impact of comorbidities on COVID-19 outcomes and for building predictive models to assess the risk of severe illness or mortality based on these factors.
+These variables are crucial for building predictive models to assess the risk of severe illness or mortality based on these factors.

 ## Introduction